 What are the 10 most popular National Parks in Canada?

 I happened upon an article in Canadian Geographic magazine and found statistics related to National Park visits to be quite interesting.
 They were a few years old so I went off in search of the latest stats.
-The top place holders were no surprise – Banff and Jasper National Parks but none of the other National Parks in Canada come even close to those numbers .
-Visits are surprisingly flat in most parks – and on the east coast the downward trend has got to be a bit worrisome for the powers to be.
-I will be doing my best to showcase some of the National Parks in the east this coming summer.
+The top place holders for popular national parks in Canada were no surprise – Banff and Jasper National Parks but none of the other national parks in Canada come even close to those numbers.

 Here’s a look at the 10 most popular National Parks in Canada.

 #1 in Popularity – Banff National Park in Alberta

 What’s not to love about Banff National Park?
 It offers alluring turquoise coloured lakes, ragged snow capped peaks, glaciers and wildlife.
 And even though the park numbers are high, its still easy to find solitude if you’re willing to hike and backpack deeper into the mountains.